finos-labs/applied-genai/README.md

 We encourage financial institutions, technology providers, and researchers to participate in the Applied GenAI Initiative.
 Here's how you can get involved:

-*   **Contribute to discussions and provide feedback:** Share your ideas, use cases, and challenges on this GitHub Repo as Issues or Discussions, the FINOS mailing list or [FINOS Community Slack](https://finos-lf.slack.com/messages/finos-community/).
+*   **Contribute to discussions and provide feedback:** Share your ideas, use cases, and challenges on this GitHub Repo as Issues or Discussions, the FINOS mailing list or [FINOS AppliedGenAI Slack](https://finos-lf.slack.com/archives/C073HFN3QVB).
 *   **Participate in workshops and events:** Attend workshops and hackathons to collaborate with other members of the community.
 *   **Share your research and insights:** Publish your research findings, best practices, and lessons learned.